sciurius/perl-Getopt-Long/README.md

 * regtest : runs the extended regression tests

-* tardist : creates a new tar.gz distribution
+* dist : creates a new tar.gz distribution

 Note that a Github release is a snapshot of this repository.
-An official CPAN release should be made with the 'tardist' target of the GNUmakefile.
+An official CPAN release must be made with the 'dist' target of the GNUmakefile.

 Please file issues with rt.cpan.org: